Estuardo Aguilar-Cordova Sells 15,000 Shares of Candel Therapeutics, Inc. (NASDAQ:CADL) Stock

-Candel Therapeutics, Inc. (NASDAQ:CADL – Get Free Report) major shareholder Estuardo Aguilar-Cordova sold 15,000 shares of the firm’s stock in a transaction that occurred on Friday, October 11th.
-The stock was sold at an average price of $6.05, for a total transaction of $90,750.00.
-Following the transaction, the insider now directly owns 944,873 shares of the company’s stock, valued at approximately $5,716,481.65.
-This trade represents a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Major shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Candel Therapeutics, Inc. (NASDAQ:CADL – Get Free Report) major shareholder Estuardo Aguilar-Cordova sold 15,000 shares of Candel Therapeutics stock in a transaction that occurred on Monday, October 14th.
+The stock was sold at an average price of $6.02, for a total value of $90,300.00.
+Following the transaction, the insider now owns 929,873 shares of the company’s stock, valued at $5,597,835.46.
+This represents a 0.00 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.

 Estuardo Aguilar-Cordova also recently made the following trade(s):